pedrobeirao/sfc17/README.md

 The data is cleaned and rebinned to 5 min intervals, and then one or 2 SFC models are fitted, depending on wehter we have 1 or 2 fuel types in the data.

-The SFC17 package is structured in 3 folders:
+The SFC17 package is structured in 3 parts:
 - "Models": contains the implementation of the core regression and GP modeling functions
 - "Tools": contains cleaning and rebinning, fuel type split, engine info, json conversion, etc.
 - "Validation": contains validation plot functions.